tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Once the proposal is received, the complete message is stored in the `RoundState.Proposal` field.
 The precommit and prevote validation logic does not currently use this timestamp.
 This validation logic will be updated to check that the proposal timestamp is within `PRECISION` of the current Unix time known to the validators.
-If the timestamp is not within `PRECISION` of the current Unix time known to the validator, the validator proposal will considered it valid.
+If the timestamp is not within `PRECISION` of the current Unix time known to the validator, the proposal will not be considered it valid.
 The validator will also check that the proposal time is greater than the block timestamp from the previous height.

 If no valid proposal is received by the proposal timeout, the validator will prevote nil.